alexriley/Cache2SSD/README.md

 I took the idea from a program called 'Steam Mover', which I used for the same purpose when I used Windows (available at http://www.traynier.com/software/steammover).

 This will probably work on Mac OS X with few revisions.
-I haven't tested in on a Mac, so I have no means of confirming this.
+I haven't tested it on a Mac, so I have no means of confirming this.

 Command line arguments: (Optional, if no directories are specified, the user will be prompted)